Cart 0

 The SDMM also organizes information in the Notebook for Wellbeing & Health Care, a single safe place where patients and families can conveniently keep all essential information for self-managing their health care.

-See Guidelines for SDMM use here for individual clinicians and for organizations.
+See Guidelines for Domain Model (SDMM) use here for individual clinicians and for organizations.

 “The Model offers improved care and outcomes because the whole interdisciplinary team is empowered to manage all aspects of care… It’s an excellent means for managing patient care.”